-New York State classifies harassment laws as an activity intended to harass, annoy, threaten, or alarm another person.
-It’s divided into first- and second-degree harassment, as well as first-degree and second-degree aggravated harassment.
+New York state law defines harassment as an activity intended to harass, annoy, threaten, or alarm someone.
+There’s first-degree harassment, and there’s second-degree harassment.
+There’s also first- and second-degree aggravated harassment.

-First degree harassment occurs when a person intentionally and repeatedly harasses another person.
-For example, first degree harassment is when if someone is follows someone in public or engages in conduct that places the person in reasonable fear of injury.
-This can mean a penalty of three months in prison and one year of probation.
-This is classified as a Class B misdemeanor.
+First-degree harassment is when someone intentionally and repeatedly harasses another person.
+An example of this would be making someone afraid by following him or her in public.
+Such conduct can bring a penalty of three months in prison and one year of probation.
+This is a Class B misdemeanor.

-- Striking, shoving, kicking or otherwise subjects another person to physical contact or attempting to do the same
+- Striking, shoving, kicking, or otherwise subjecting someone to physical contact, or attempting to do so

 - Following a person in or about a public place

-- Engaging in a course of conduct or repeatedly committing acts which alarm or seriously annoy another person, which serve no legitimate purpose
+- Engaging in a course of conduct or repeatedly committing acts that alarm or seriously annoy another person and that serve no legitimate purpose

-Harassment in the second degree is classified as a violation, which means the maximum penalty a court can impose following a conviction is 15 days in jail.
+Harassment in the second degree is classified as a violation, which means the maximum penalty a court can impose for a conviction is 15 days in jail.
 This is considered a violation.

-Aggravated harassment in the first degree occurs when a person has intent to harass, annoy, threaten or alarm another person because of a belief regarding a person’s race, color, national origin, ancestry, gender, gender identity or expression, religion religious practice, age, disability, or sexual orientation.
+Aggravated harassment in the first degree occurs when a person intends to harass, annoy, threaten, or alarm another person because of a belief regarding a person’s race, color, national origin, ancestry, gender, gender identity or expression, religion religious practice, age, disability, or sexual orientation.

 - Damaging a premises primarily used for religious purposes

-- Etching, painting, or drawing a swastika on a building or other property, which is commonly exhibited as the emblem of Nazi Germany
+- Etching, painting, or drawing a swastika – the emblem of Nazi Germany – on a building or other property

-- Etching, painting, or drawing a noose on a building or other property, which is commonly exhibited as a symbol of racism and intimidation
+- Etching, painting, or drawing a noose – a common symbol of racism and intimidation — on a building or other property

-Aggravated harassment in the second degree covers a range of actions intended to harass another person.
-It includes assault and unwanted contact or anonymous communications.
-This is a Class A misdemeanor that could carry a one-year jail sentence and $1,000 fine.
+Aggravated harassment in the second degree covers a range of actions intended to harass another person, including assault and unwanted contact or anonymous communications.
+This is a Class A misdemeanor and can carry a one-year jail sentence and $1,000 fine.